kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/saving.rst

 ================

 Now you should be ready to save the physical machine to a clean state.
-In order for the physical machine manager to work, you must have a way for physical machines to be returned to a clean state.
+For the physical machine manager to work, you must have a way for physical machines to be returned to a clean state.

 Before doing this **make sure you rebooted it softly and that it's currently running, with CAPE's agent running and with Windows fully booted**.

-Now you can proceed saving the machine.
-The way to do it obviously depends on the imaging software you decided to use.
+Now you can proceed with saving the machine.
+The way to do it depends on the imaging software you decided to use.

 In development/testing Fog (http://www.fogproject.org/) was used as a platform